 - 1 Salad Bowl

-How to Prepare Chickpea and Arugula Salad
+How to Prepare the Chickpea and Arugula Salad

 Serve the chickpea and arugula salad immediately.
 In smaller quantities, it can also make a tasty and different appetizer.